meethune/VectorRelay/docs/DEPLOYMENT.md

 # 🚀 Production Deployment Guide

-This guide walks through deploying the Threat Intelligence Dashboard to Cloudflare Pages with all required services.
+This guide walks through deploying the Threat Intelligence Dashboard to Cloudflare Workers with all required services.

 ## 📋 Prerequisites Checklist